-The fiduciary net position of the ERS was not projected to be available to make all projected future benefit payments of current active and inactive employees.
-The date of depletion projection in the actuarial report does not include any amounts from the additional uniform contribution required by Act No. 32 because of actual fiscal and budgetary financial difficulties, continued budget deficits and liquidity risks of the Commonwealth and its municipalities, and the risk that the financial condition of the Commonwealth and its municipalities do not improve in the near term.
+The date of depletion projection in the actuarial report does not include any amounts from the additional uniform contribution required by Act No. 32 because of actual fiscal and budgetary financial difficulties, continued budget deficits and liquidity risks of the Commonwealth and the municipalities, and in the event that their financial condition does not improve in the near term.